-- Reform of power markets – to improve efficiency and unlock flexibility and distributed low carbon technologies, including to match user needs and local system circumstances.
+Reform of power markets – to improve energy efficiency and unlock flexibility and distributed low carbon technologies, including to match user needs and local system circumstances.

-The report found that to reduce emissions to Net Zero before 2050 is unlikely without highly speculative changes to lifestyle, land use and low carbon technologies – such as banning aviation and meat production.
+The report found that to reduce greenhouse gas emissions to the Net Zero target before 2050 is unlikely without highly speculative changes to lifestyle, land use and low carbon technologies – such as banning aviation and meat production.

 Independent and technology-agnostic whole systems modelling to help design the future energy system and unlock innovation.